 David Pope, Former Mayor, Oak Park, Illinois

-Former Steering Committee members include Tom Bates (Former Mayor of Berkeley, CA), Kitty Piercy (Former Mayor of Eugene, OR), Bob Kiss (Former Mayor of Burlington, VT), Kip Holden (Mayor-President of Baton Rouge, LA) Martin Chavez (former Mayor of Albuquerque), Heather Fargo, (former Mayor of Sacramento, CA) Rocky Anderson (former Mayor of Salt Lake City), Rosemarie Ives (former Mayor of Redmond, WA), Pete Clavelle, (former Mayor of Burlington, VT), and Randy Primas (former COO of Camden, NJ).
+Former Steering Committee members include Tom Bates (former Mayor of Berkeley, CA); Ralph Becker (former Mayor of Salt Lake City, UT); George Heartwell (former Mayor of Grand Rapids, MI); Mike McGinn (former Mayor of Seattle, WA); Chris Doherty (former Mayor of Scranton, PA); Kitty Piercy (former Mayor of Eugene, OR); Bob Kiss (former Mayor of Burlington, VT); Kip Holden (former Mayor-President of Baton Rouge, LA); Martin Chavez (former Mayor of Albuquerque, NM); Heather Fargo (former Mayor of Sacramento, CA); Rocky Anderson (former Mayor of Salt Lake City, UT); Rosemarie Ives (former Mayor of Redmond, WA); Pete Clavelle (former Mayor of Burlington, VT); and Randy Primas (former COO of Camden, NJ).

 MIP receives financial support from our member cities, foundations and generous individual donors.
 The views expressed and the materials presented here, however, do not necessarily represent our funders views.